chale15/data-science-blog/_posts/2024-12-3-streamlit-app-post.md

 #### How Users Can Explore the Data:

-- **Explore League Trends**: Pick a statistic to visualize how overall league performance in that metric has changed over time, or display the best players in regard to that statistic for desired seasons
+**Explore League Trends**: Pick a statistic to visualize how overall league performance in that metric has changed over time, or display the best players in regard to that statistic for desired seasons

-- **Compare Teams or Players**: Compare players based on key performance metrics to see which ones have been most successful, including visualizing that comparison over multiple seasons
+**Compare Players**: Compare players based on key performance metrics to see which ones have been most successful, including visualizing that comparison over multiple seasons

 ---